apai-fsly/cs532-final-project/README.md

 ```sh
 python BenchmarkFullDataPipeline.py
 ```
 6. Run `BenchmarkDataCleaning.py` to run benchmarking on data cleaning process.
-This will measure performance analysis on cleaning the 20% samle of title_akas dataset.
+This will measure performance analysis on cleaning the 20% sample of title_akas dataset.
 Once the benchmarking is complete, results will be printed in the console and stored in [results](./assets/results)

 ```sh
 python BenchmarkDataCleaning.py